suchmememanyskill/OpenCentauri/docs/klipper-conversion/cosmos/ams.md

 3. Reboot the entire printer.
 A Klipper firmware restart alone does not reload `cosmos.conf` — power cycle or run `REBOOT_MACHINE`.
 4. The first boot after enabling CANVAS takes longer than usual while firmware is flashed to the CANVAS board.
 Do not power off while the screen reports flashing.

 COSMOS pulls in the matching Klipper configuration automatically once the setting is enabled.
-If a CANVAS toolhead is detected while the configuration is *not* loaded, COSMOS shuts down.
+If a CANVAS toolhead is detected while the configuration is *not* loaded klippy will not start.

 ### Configuration